FC Sochaux-Montbéliard

-Football Club Sochaux-Montbéliard ([sɔʃo mɔ̃beljaʁ]; commonly referred to as FCSM or simply Sochaux) is a French association football club based in the city of Montbéliard.
-The club was founded in 1928 and currently plays in Ligue 2, the second tier of French football, after having finished 18th and being relegated from Ligue 1 in the 2013–14 season.
-Sochaux plays its home matches at the Stade Auguste Bonal, located within the city.
+Football Club Sochaux-Montbéliard ([sɔʃo mɔ̃beljaʁ]; commonly referred to as FCSM or simply Sochaux) is a French association football club based in the commune of Montbéliard.
+The club was founded in 1928 and currently plays in Championnat National, the third tier of French football, after having been administratively relegated from Ligue 2 in the 2022–23 season, despite a 9th place finish.
+Sochaux plays its home matches at the Stade Auguste Bonal, located within Montbéliard.

 Sochaux was founded by Jean-Pierre Peugeot, a prominent member of the Peugeot family, and is one of the founding members of the first division of French football.
 The club has won both Ligue 1 and the Coupe de France twice and have also won the Coupe de la Ligue.
 Sochaux's last honour came in 2007 when the club, under the guidance of Alain Perrin, defeated favourites Marseille 5–4 on penalties in the 2007 Coupe de France Final.
 Sochaux's colours are gold and navy blue.